Kruth

 Kruth ([kʁyt]; Krüt) is a commune in the Haut-Rhin department in Grand Est in north-eastern France.
 Its railway station is the terminus of a TER service to Mulhouse.

 Geography

 Climate

-Kruth has a humid continental climate (Köppen climate classification Dfb) closely bordering on a oceanic climate (Cfb).
+Kruth has a humid continental climate (Köppen climate classification Dfb) closely bordering on an oceanic climate (Cfb).
 The average annual temperature in Kruth is 8.6 C. The average annual rainfall is 2001.4 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 17.3 C, and lowest in January, at around -0.4 C. The highest temperature ever recorded in Kruth was 37.3 C on 24 July 2019; the coldest temperature ever recorded was -20.4 C on 24 December 2001.